Visit Tulum: Top 21 Things To Do and Must-See Attractions

 On the first day, I recommend you follow the same itinerary, but without the cenote.

-Visit the ruins of Tulum in the morning, then stroll along the Breach Strip and enjoy the beaches in the afternoon.
+That way, you can enjoy (without rushing) the ruins in the morning, then the Beach Strip and the beaches in the afternoon!

 For the second day: